Sending us documents

 Subject: 2019/1000 — Applicant Name and Department Name — Additional documents

-You should not email documents if you are:
+You should not email or submit documents online if you are:

 - an agency or organisation whose decision we are reviewing and you are sending us section 37 documents (T-documents).
 These should be sent in hard copy.